strawberry-graphql/strawberry/docs/types/schema-directives.md

 ## Locations

-Schema directives can be applied to many different parts of a schema, here's the list of all the allowed locations:
+Schema directives can be applied to many different parts of a schema.
+Here's the list of all the allowed locations:

 | Name                   |                         | Description                                              |